drrobotk/GCP_stuff/README.md

-# GCP_stuff
+# GCP Stuff

-Scripts for the Google Cloud Platform
+A collection of helpful scripts for Virtual Machine Instances on the Google Cloud Platform